MFarabi619/Arduino/Infrared Receiver + Remote/README.md

 ## Features:
 - The Arduino can detect the signal sent by the remote control and perform an action based on the signal received.
+- The received and de-modulated hex code is displayed on the LCD screen.

 ## Learning Log:
 -